spinnaker/halyard/docs/commands.md

  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--subscription-id`: (*Required*) The subscriptionId that your service principal is assigned to.
  * `--tenant-id`: (*Required*) The tenantId that your service principal is assigned to.
+ * `--useSshPublicKey`: (*Default*: `true`) Whether to use SSH public key to provision the linux vm.
+The default value is true which means using the ssh public key.
+Setting it to false means using the password instead.
  * `--write-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to make changes to this account's cloud resources.